tejkinkar/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

 >> I installed pyhton 3.
-The reason I used Jupyter notebook earlier which requires python 3.
+The reason is I have used Jupyter notebook earlier which requires python 3.

 ### Q2.
 Which Python Version Installed